wasdi-cloud/COPLAC-Hydromet-Hazards/detailed_description/flood_depth.rst

 The whole AOI is split into smaller tiles of the same size so that the local effects of flood size and terrain can be seen in each one.
 Then the optimal threshold is used to estimate the water depth for all pixels in each smaller tile.
 In order to remove border effects of close tiles, a smoothing low-pass filter is also applied.

+This service is provided by the Luxembourg Institute of Science and Technology (LIST).

 .. figure:: ../_static/flood_depth/1_water_depth_Colombia.png
     :alt: water depth map of Colombia
     :align: center